pratikisc/ISCSalesOps/SFDC Case Bookings/Splits/007 Fact_Split Cases with Grouping.md

                 WHERE
                       -- !!!!
-Filter for only cases that will be grouped here -- Remember to check this same list in the WITH ( CaseList ) table in Final View type in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree', 'Term Extension') and
+Filter for only cases that will be grouped here -- Remember to check this same list in the WITH ( CaseList ) table in Final View b.type in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree', 'Term Extension') and
-                      finance_sub_status__c = 'Booked' and
+                      b.finance_sub_status__c = 'Booked' and
-                      id_h is not null
+                      b.opportunity__c is not null
                 )
 select
   id_h,